 Prior to her entrepreneurial life, Lynn's career began as a journalist at the Regina Leader Post, after graduating from the School of Journalism at the University of Regina in 1996.
 With 2 small children and husband in university, Lynn started her first communications role at Farm Credit Canada, where she became known for her expertise in annual reporting.
 Winning several communications industry awards in annual reporting and corporate planning awards, Lynn developed an appreciation for the importance of corporate planning and reporting, a skill that carried her into leadership roles in the credit union system, and the Saskatchewan government.
 She could see that if people could see the future, they would be able to build meaningful careers that would enrich their lives.

 As the owner of ZÖE, Lynn meets and greets her guests, many of whom are professional and emerging professional women.
-Lynn's ZÖE is entering its 6th year of business, continuing to redefine retail in her own way while continuing to write stories about who we are what we do.
+Lynn's ZÖE is in its 7th year of business, continuing to redefine retail in her own way while continuing to write stories about who we are what we do.